zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * **additionalServiceMetadata.{updatedParameter}**

-        Specifies any metadata parameters that are updated.
+        This parameter specifies any metadata parameters that are updated.

 ## Add and validate the definition in the API Mediation Layer running on your machine